|

 Total protein

-is the sum of the two proteins in the blood, albumin and globulins.
-High total protein levels may be seen when a cat is dehydrated.
-In
+is the sum of the two proteins in the blood, albumin and globulin.

-this case, albumin will probably also be high.
-High levels of total
+will probably also be high.

-seen in cases of infection or inflammation.
-Approximate normal levels
+total protein may also be seen in cases of infection or inflammation.

 (precise ranges vary from laboratory to laboratory) for cats are in this